jdittrich/userNeedResearchBook/text/03_dataGathering.md

 > * Go shopping on Saturdays for the coming week
 > * Spontaneous needs no large problem; supermarket nearby.

-The notes from the research session and later added supplements from my memory get the same formatting in my documents because they are all data I gathered by listening or observing the participant.
+The notes from the research session and later added complements from my memory get the same formatting in my documents because they are all data I gathered by listening or observing the participant.
 But I take care that later added design ideas and research questions are still easily distinguishable from the actual data that I gathered in the research session.

-### Supplement from audio recordings
+### Complement from audio recordings

-If you made a recording of your research session, use it to supplement and check data.
+If you made a recording of your research session, use it to complement and check data.

-When the audio contains information which is not in the document or if it supplements information that is already there, pause the playback and write the additional information in the document.
-The process is very similar to supplementing your notes from memory.
+When the audio contains information which is not in the document or if it complements information that is already there, pause the playback and write the additional information in the document.
+The process is very similar to complementing your notes from memory.

 > The audio recording of participant is saying: “I’m kinda lazy and so I like to cook spontaneously and with the ingredients that are just there, you know? ”
 >